Welcome to the Real-Time and Embedded Systems Lab at Saarland University!

 - November 2018: Our paper "uops.info: Characterizing Latency, Throughput, and Port Usage of Instructions on Intel Microarchitectures" has been accepted to ASPLOS 2019.

-- November 2018: Our paper "Design and Analysis of SIC: A Provably Timing-Predictable Pipelined Processor Core" to appear at RTSS this year, has been named an Outstanding paper.
+- November/December 2018: Our paper "Design and Analysis of SIC: A Provably Timing-Predictable Pipelined Processor Core" to appear at RTSS this year, has been named an Outstanding paper and Best Student paper.

 - October 2018: uops.info is online!
 The site contains more than 200,000 pages with detailed latency, throughput, and port usage data for most x86 instructions on all generations of Intel's Core architecture (i.e., from Nehalem to Coffee Lake).
 While such data is important for understanding, predicting, and optimizing the performance of software running on these microarchitectures, most of it is not documented in Intel's official processor manuals.